Typical A-level offer

 This course will be delivered through a programme of lectures, seminars and individual and group-based project work designed to stimulate your academic interest in mathematics and inspire you about theories of teaching and learning.
 By joining these two disciplines, this course will help you deepen your mathematical competence and equip you with skills vital for work in the field of education.

-In the first year, you will follow a clearly defined pathway through the study of core disciplines, including algebra, calculus, coordinate and vector geometry, probability, mathematical analysis, differential equations and statistics.
+- In the first year, you will follow a clearly defined pathway through the study of core disciplines, including algebra, calculus, coordinate and vector geometry, probability, mathematical analysis, differential equations and statistics.
 You will be introduced to issues concerning children's learning and the education system generally.

-In the second year you will study real analysis, complex analysis, and linear algebra.
+- In the second year you will study real analysis, complex analysis, and linear algebra.
 You will explore the psychology of learning and thinking and may choose areas such as cultural diversity in education or the curriculum.
 You will also choose from a range of optional modules in Mathematics.

-You will be assessed through a combination of coursework, presentations, essays and examinations.
+- You will be assessed through a combination of coursework, presentations, essays and examinations.
 A number of modules are available through the medium of Welsh.
 Further details may be obtained from both departments.

-Your personal tutors will also be able to help you with any queries relating to your academic studies.
+- Your personal tutors will also be able to help you with any queries relating to your academic studies.
 You should feel free to contact them at any time for help and advice.

-You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
+- You will also have the opportunity to complete a Personal Development Plan (PDP) at Aberystwyth.
 This is a structured process of self-appraisal, reflection, and planning, which will enable you to chart your personal, academic and professional development throughout your time at university.
 By recording your academic performance, and highlighting the skills you already have and those you will need for future employability, the PDP portfolio will equip you with the necessary tools to plan effectively, develop successful approaches to study, and consider your future career options and aspirations.